 We work together as partners in your therapy process.
 I'm not a passive, listen-only therapist, but will engage with you actively so that your sessions feel focused and help you leave with a sense of direction in your short and long-term life.
 My primary goal is for you to feel safe, respected, and treated with dignity regardless of your reason for seeking help.
-I'm grateful to work with individuals and couples across all genders, races, cultures, and personal philosophies.
+I'm grateful to work with individuals across all genders, races, cultures, and personal philosophies.

 Albert Einstein, scientist

 What is the Art of Truth?